 Bronchitis is a condition in which the lung passages become inflamed.
 By using lemon myrtle oil, the inflammation and infection can be checked effectively.

-Indigestion and Irritable Gastrointestinal Disorders
+3. Indigestion and Irritable Gastrointestinal Disorders

 Indigestion and other gastric problems like bloating, nausea, vomiting, and diarrhoea can be easily managed with the help of lemon myrtle as it acts as a digestive aid.
-The oil is known to coat the insides of the digestive system and soothes it.
-The citrus odour helps in combating nausea.
+Anti-inflammation helps in congestion treatment, alleviation of light pain, and discomfort.

 The anti-viral property of lemon myrtle helps in fighting a viral infection of skin, known as Molluscum Contagious in which the affected area develops red coloured bumps.

 5. Sore Throat

 The antiseptic and anti-inflammatory properties of lemon myrtle can help in comfortably sailing through the times when you have a sore throat.
 It can be used with honey for immediate effect.